ProvableHQ/welcome/documentation/aleo/concepts/04_consensus.md

 title: Consensus
 ---

-The Aleo protocol uses a novel consensus mechanism called Proof of Succinct Work, which is a SNARK-based Proof of Work.
+The Aleo protocol uses a consensus mechanism called Proof of Succinct Work, which is a SNARK-based Proof of Work.

 ## Proof of Succinct Work